pablodecm/phd_thesis/src/102_chapter_2.md

 such as the production of a Higgs boson.
 The probability of two or more hard interactions happening in the same bunch crossing is really low, and can be safely neglected for any practical purposes.
+Nevertheless, the outcome of each hard interaction of interest will be overlapping in the detector volume with the product of all other soft interaction that occurred on the same bunch crossing, greatly complicating the task of *event reconstruction* as will be discussed in Section [-@sec:event].
+This also motivates the use of *pileup mitigation* techniques, heavily based on accurate detectors that can extrapolate and differentiate the primary interaction vertices of the collisions from the charged particle trajectories.

+In addition to multiple hadron interactions per bunch crossing, the goal of recording the outcome of a very high number of proton interactions leads to a different experimental complication.
+As illustrated in Equation [-@eq:lumi_rate], a simple way to increase the luminosity is to increase the number of total proton bunches per beam $n_b$.
+This fact is exploited in the nominal proton fill scheme of the LHC by having a total of 2808 proton bunches in each beam, corresponding to a bunch separation of only approximately 7.5 m.
+Hence the time separation between bunch crossing is about 25 ns, which is of the same order than the response time of many of the detector technologies used at the LHC.
+The readout from a a particular bunch crossing can therefore be affected by the detector occupation caused by the previous or subsequent crossings, in what is referred to as *out-of-time pileup*, that becomes an important consideration for detector design in high-luminosity environments.